Frequently Asked Questions

 Make checks payable to: "Crohn’s & Colitis Foundation" and be sure to add participant/team to be credited with your donation

 Use our fundraising tools for more ideas, tips, tricks and tools to increase your impact.

 What does the average participant raise?

-Last year, the average participant raised $250.
+Last year, the average participant raised $200 in support of their local walk.
 Beat the national average and set your goals even higher!
 Participants who are registered and raise $100 or more will receive incentive items as a way to thank you for your hard work in reaching your fundraising goal.

 Is it difficult to organize a team?

 It's not difficult at all.
 Our team captains lead by example and our staff will provide all the materials, guidance, and motivation you need to form a successful team.
 Team Captains are the liaison between team members and the Foundation.
 They are responsible for recruiting and motivating other team members to raise funds for Take Steps.